chreage-rebirth/doc/doc/continuous_deployment_en.md

 GitHub actions are yaml files to be store in the folder `<your project>/.github/workflows/`.
 If you notice thes files refer to `uses: firebelley/godot-export@v1.1.0` and `josephbmanley/butler-publish-itchio-action@master` which are two external GitHub projects.

+## Creating an account on https://itch.io/

+- Go to https://itch.io/ and create an account.
+- Install the Linux client: https://itch.io/app download and install it `./itch-setup`.
+I think it's mainly a browser, but for the few I used, it shows statistics on downloads.